M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 - Supplementaries: v2.6.30 > v2.6.34
 - Xaero's Minimap: v23.8.4 > v23.9.1
 - Xaero's World Map: v1.36.0 > v1.37.1
+## Removals
+- Landscapes Reimagined Darkmode: This resourcepack is outdated and broken, will be readded in the future when updated
 ## KubeJS Tweaks:
 - assets/kubejs: Added New Crushed Ore for 2 Better End Ores, and custom trophy item/block
 - startup_scripts/Better End/BetterEnd_Additions: Created 2 New Molten Ores and Crushed Ores for Better End